Ownership Gaps: Why Does “Hold People Accountable” Keep Failing?

 The point

-Accountability isn’t a personality trait.
-It’s a system output.
+Accountability is not a personality trait.

 If you want more ownership, stop demanding it and start designing for it.